Questions & Answers

 Still have questions?
 Book a free consultation below, or send me a message here.

 Harmony is your birthright.
-You are innately designed to be in harmony with the same energy that creates worlds.
+You are innately designed to be in harmony, in coherence, with the same energy that creates worlds.
 You are part of the natural harmony of the Universe.
 You were born as a self-tuning, self-healing instrument.
 However, you may be experiencing distortion, discomfort or disease across the layers of your being which make it difficult to perceive the Harmony of your innate design – much less to experience your intrinsic well-being in mind, body, and spirit.
 All you need to restore your physical, mental, and emotional being is alignment with the harmony that you are.

 Yoga therapy and sound healing therapy provide tools to unblock alignment to your natural tuning while freeing the truest expression of your mind, body, and spirit.
 My extensive education and training, along with both personal and professional experience in bio-psycho-social-spiritual well-being practices, have synthesized to equip me to both perceive the expression of you as it is in this moment through a variety of assessment tools and then to facilitate experiences through which you may restore your natural harmony.
-Then we co-create personal “tuning” practices which empower you to restore harmony moment-to-moment in your life.
+Then we co-create personal “tuning” practices of self-regulation which empower you to restore harmony moment-to-moment in your life.
 Imagine how you will feel when you know exactly what is needed day-to-day to access your True Harmony.

 Still have questions?
 Book a free consultation below, or send me a message here.